TammyJadus/Private-Policy/README.md

 If you have any questions or concerns about our Privacy Policy, please contact us at tammyjadus1@gmail.com.

-By using King of Average, you are agreeing to the terms set forth in this Privacy Policy.
-If you do not agree with this Privacy Policy, please do not use King of Average.
+By using Tammy Jadus Team Apps, you are agreeing to the terms set forth in this Privacy Policy.
+If you do not agree with this Privacy Policy, please do not use Tammy Jadus Team Apps.

-Thank you for trusting King of Average.
+Thank you for trusting Tammy Jadus Team Apps.
 We are committed to safeguarding your privacy and ensuring a secure and enjoyable experience.